wdreames/hive_board_game_ai/README.md

 William Reames\
 December 2nd, 2022

 This is the capstone for my BS in Computer Science degree from Christopher Newport University.
-This is still a work in progress

-The goal of this project is to create an AI for the board game, *Hive*.
+The goal of this project was to create an AI for the board game, *Hive*.
 More information about the board game can be found [here](https://boardgamegeek.com/boardgame/2655/hive)

 ## Installation Prerequisites:
 2. Install Python (https://www.python.org/downloads/)